getpelican/pelican/README.rst

 `PDF_PROCESSOR`           Put True if you want to have PDF versions of your
                           documents.
 You will need to install `rst2pdf`.
 `DEFAULT_CATEGORY`        The default category to fallback on. `misc` by default.
-`FALLBACK_ON_FS_DATE`     If True, pelican will use the filesystem dates infos
+`FALLBACK_ON_FS_DATE`     If True, pelican will use the file system dates infos
-                          (mtime) if it can't get informations from the metadatas?
+                          (mtime) if it can't get informations from the metadata?
 `MARKUP`                  A list of available markup languages you want to use.
                           moment, only available values are `rst` and `md`.
 `STATIC_PATHS`            The static paths you want to copy under "static"